oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * Tools for editing schemas SHOULD support displaying and editing descriptions.
 * Implementations MUST NOT take any other action based on the presence, absence, or content of description values.

 Description values MAY be used in debug or error output which is intended for developers making use of schemas.
 Tools that translate other media types or programming languages to and from a JADN schema MAY choose to convert that media type or programming language's native comments to or from description values.
 Implementations MAY strip description values at any point during processing.
-In particular, this allows for shortening schemas when the size of deployed schemas is a concern.

 ## 3.2 Options
 This section defines the mechanism used to support a varied set of information needs within the strictly regular